Crawler Analytics

 • And dozens of other identified AI crawlers

-Each crawler is colour-coded for easy identification.
-This chart tells you which AI companies are actively indexing your content.
+When filtered, the page table and evidence rows reflect only the selected crawler or provider.
+This tells you which AI companies are actively indexing your content.

-The table shows which pages on your site get the most AI crawler attention:
+The table shows which pages on your site get the most AI attention:

 • Path -- The page URL path (e.g., /blog/comparison-guide, /pricing)

-Use the dropdown filter above the table to narrow the list to a specific provider (e.g., OpenAI) or individual crawler (e.g., gptbot).
+Click a page row to inspect recent matching evidence for that URL.
+Use the dropdown filters above the table to narrow the list to a specific provider (e.g., OpenAI) or individual crawler (e.g., gptbot).
 When filtered, the visit counts reflect only visits from the selected crawler or provider, and the ranking may change to surface pages that are particularly important to that crawler.

 This is valuable for understanding which content AI crawlers prioritise.
 Pages that get crawled more frequently are more likely to influence AI model responses.